digitalreasoning/base-stackdio-formula/README.md

 qatp-base-formula
 =================

-stackd.io formula for a number of base states
+stackd.io formula for a number of base states specific to QATP operations.